intelsdi-x/snap/docs/SNAPCTL.md

 }
 ```

-prepare a workflow manifest file, for example workflow.json with following content:
+prepare a workflow manifest file, for example, workflow.json with the following content:
 ```json
 {
     "collect": {